abhirising/adas/README.md

-# ADAS 1V Solution AEB/ACC Demo
+# ADAS 1V Solution – SDV Oriented

 ## Overview

-This project demonstrates:
-- YOLOv8 object detection : Currently the model can detect 80 types of objects, with detection time = 4.9 ms
+This project demonstrates an **SDV-aligned ADAS architecture**, where perception and decision-making are implemented as **decoupled, reusable services**.

+The solution showcases:

-- Distance estimation using bounding boxes
+- Vision-based perception using YOLOv8
-- Time-to-Collision (TTC)
+- Real-time decision services (FCW, ACC, AEB)
-- AEB and ACC decision logic
+- Configurable and modular pipeline
+- Foundation for Service-Oriented Architecture (SOA)

+This is not just a demo—it is a **prototype of how ADAS functions can be structured in a Software-Defined Vehicle (SDV)**.

+---

 ## Run
 pip install ultralytics opencv-python